dantzler/pumpControl/README.md

 This project was undertaken to create a microfluids system for recirculated panning of phage libraries over cells (e.g. activated CD4 cells, dendritic cells, etc.) and non-recirculated washing of non-specific phage off of those cells.
 I had a working peristaltic pump from a biacore T100 as the core of the system.
 Additional major components to control the pump are:

-Arduino Uno microcontroller
+Arduino Uno microcontroller \n
-Nanotec SMC11 Compact Microstep Controller
+Nanotec SMC11 Compact Microstep Controller \n
 Mean Well 24VDC / 6A switching power supply
 LCD display
 Potentiometer & knob